yamada-sexta/sandsifter/README.md

 With the multitude of x86 processors in existence, the goal of the tool is to enable users to check their own systems for hidden instructions and bugs.

+> Remember to disable SELinux with `setenforce 0` before running the tool, as it may interfere with the injection process.

 To run a basic audit against your processor:

 ```